bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

         cp ../../omnibus-software/config/software/openresty.rb config/software/.
         vi config/software/openresty.rb
         ```
         Copy the default `openresty.rb` file in order to be able to make the changes otherwise the build process will download a fresh copy.
+2 changes are required to be done in the file as mentioned below.
         ```ruby
             # Options inspired by the OpenResty Cookbook
             #'--with-md5-asm',
             #'--with-sha1-asm',
-            #'--with-pcre-jit',
-            '--with-lua51',
-            '--without-http_ssi_module',
+            #'--with-pcre-jit'
+            '--without-http_ssi_module'
         ```

+        ```
+            if ppc64? || ppc64le?
+                        configure << '--with-lua51'
+                else
+                        configure << '--with-lua51'
+                end
+        ```
-        _**Note:** Comment out the 3 `asm` and `jit` modules as they are not supported, but you have to change the `--with-luajit` option to `--with-lua51` as the default for lua (if not specified) is now with jit which again is not supported._
+        _**Note:** Comment out the 3 `asm` and `jit` modules as they are not supported, also you have to change the `--with-luajit` option to `--with-lua51` in the else block as the default for lua (if not specified) is now with jit, which again is not supported._

     4. Update libossp-uuid.rb

         ```shell